robcarver17/pysystemtrade/docs/production.md

 System runners run overnight backtests for each of the strategies you are running (see [here](#run-updated-backtest-systems-for-one-or-more-strateges) for more details.)

-The following shows the parameters for an example strategy, named (appropriately enough) `example` stored in [syscontrol/control_config.yaml](/syscontrol/control_config.yaml) (remember you can override these in private_control_config.yaml).
+The following shows the parameters for an example strategy, named (appropriately enough) `example` stored in [syscontrol/control_config.yaml](/syscontrol/control_config.yaml) (remember you must specify your own personal strategy configuration in private_control_config.yaml).

 ```
 process_configuration_methods: